 However, if you are following a FODMAP diet, all this goodness may be a little difficult to digest.
 Consuming the cooked canned version, rather than fresh, may help with the digestion process.

 A versatile pulse, they’re adaptable to many cooking applications.

 And it’s all up to your own personal preferences and cooking style if you choose the dried or canned options available.

-You can add them to rich and hearty stews and make a superb meatless alternative in loaves, cakes, and meatballs.
+You can add them to rich and hearty stews and make a superb meatless alternative in loaves, cakes, meatballs, and burgers.

 And of course, there are endless variations of delicious hummus!

 But for another delicious way to enjoy all their goodness, it’s hard to beat the satisfying crunch of roasted chickpeas.